steppp/steppp.github.io/about.md

 ---
 title: About
+description: This is my website.
+It is still under development, so come back in a few days to check if it is ready.
 ---

 # Le Me

 <p>
-This is my website.
-It is still under development, so come back in a few days to check if it is ready.
+{{ page.description }}
 </p>

 <p>